We’re incredibly excited to announce the launch of our ecologically restorative palm wax.

 Lush palm farms in Ecuador; Natural Habitats

 With this change, you might have some questions or notice some changes with your candles.
-For those curious about what to expect, we’ve included a short set of questions and answers below.
+We've included a short set of questions and answers below for those curious about what to expect.

 Can you tell me more about how palm oil can be farmed regeneratively?

-We're aware this is a critical concern, and have researched this topic deeply to provide a rigorous answer.
-This story covers the past, present, and future of the palm oil industry.
-We hope this answers your questions, but please feel free to get in touch if not.
+We know this is a critical concern and have researched this topic thoroughly to provide a rigorous answer.
+This story covers the palm oil industry's past, present, and future.
+We hope this story answers all your questions, but feel free to reach out if you think of more.

 Can you tell me more about Natural Habitats?

 Absolutely!
 This story covers how we came to know Natural Habitats and how they work to create regenerative outcomes with their farmers.

 Will the new wax affect the candles in any way?